Pennsylvania Route 532: Route description

-At this point, PA 532 turns northwest and joins PA 332/PA 413 on the four-lane divided Newtown Bypass, with Sycamore Street continuing northeast into the borough of Newtown.
+At this point, PA 532 turns northwest and joins PA 332/PA 413 in a concurrency on the four-lane divided Newtown Bypass, with Sycamore Street continuing northeast into the borough of Newtown.
 The bypass turns north and passes through wooded areas with nearby residential development.
 PA 332 splits from the Newtown Bypass by heading west on Richboro Road while PA 413/PA 532 continue to the north on the bypass.
 The roadway passes over an access road to Council Rock High School North before it heads to the east of Tyler State Park, curving to the northwest.
 At the entrance to the park, PA 413/PA 532 turn northeast to remain on the Newtown Bypass while Swamp Road heads to the northwest.
 The road passes between a residential development to the northwest and a shopping center to the southeast before the Newtown Bypass ends at an intersection with Durham Road, at which point PA 413 heads north on Durham Road and PA 532 heads east on Durham Road.
 The route narrows to a two-lane undivided road and comes to another intersection with Sycamore Street.

 At this point, PA 532 turns north and runs along Washington Crossing Road, passing through a mix of woods and residential neighborhoods.
 The road curves to the northeast and crosses Newtown Creek.
 The route heads into a mix of fields and woodland with some residences, crossing into Lower Makefield Township.
 At the Stoopville Road intersection, PA 532 turns east and runs along the border between Upper Makefield Township to the north and Lower Makefield Township, passing to the south of Washington Crossing National Cemetery.
 The route fully enters Upper Makefield Township and turns north at the Dolington Road intersection in the community of Dolington.
 The road curves northeast and runs through more areas of farms and woods with occasional homes, crossing Houghs Creek.
 PA 532 comes to a junction with Taylorsville Road in the community of Taylorsville, at which point the name changes to General Washington Memorial Boulevard.
 The road crosses the Delaware Canal and runs past homes and businesses.
 PA 532 reaches its northern terminus at an intersection with PA 32 in the community of Washington Crossing.
 Past this intersection, the road continues as State Route 2070, an unsigned quadrant route, and heads over the Delaware River on the Washington Crossing Bridge into New Jersey, where the road intersects Route 29 on the other side of the river and becomes County Route 546 past that intersection.